Taro-Hayashi/Cannonball-LL/README.md

 Attach to M1 and M2.
 Align the click bar with the silk print.
 ![](img/IMG_0959.jpg)

 ### 4.6 Assembling the 1U wheel encoder

-The following components of the sachet are used
+The following components of the sachet are used.
 ![](img/IMG_0854.jpg)

 |     | Types        | Quantities|               |